Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 • May require closing credit cards

-DMPs typically charge modest monthly fees ($25-$75) but can save thousands through interest rate reductions.
+DMPs typically charge a one-time setup fee of $35-$40 and a monthly fee of $25-$31, but can save tens of thousands in interest.
+According to MMI data, the average DMP client saved over $48,000 in total interest in 2024.
 However, enrolling in a DMP may require closing credit card accounts, which can temporarily lower your credit score through reduced available credit.

 Balance Transfer Credit Cards